ChameshJayamanna/Automatic-Plant-Watering-System/README.md

 # Automatic Plant Watering System

-An fully automated line following robot that will supply water to the plant according to the moisture level of the soil.
+A fully automated 'line following' robot that will supply water to the plant according to the moisture level of the soil.

 ## INFO